Continuing Education And Opioid Addiction Recovery

 Your Recovery Is Top Priority

 With any goal it is good to have a plan and determine the best way to achieve success.
-Remember, YOUR RECOVERY IS YOUR TOP PRIORITY!
+Above all, YOUR RECOVERY IS YOUR TOP PRIORITY!
 Continuing your education is exciting, but it is important to have developed coping skills to deal with triggers.
 Simply put, school can be stressful…late night studying, hard and demanding homework and tests, and being placed back into a non-sober environment.
-It is good to talk to your counselor about going back to school and the best time to begin.
+Talk to your counselor about going back to school and the best time to begin.
 It is very important that you are able to continue your recovery sessions/meetings and continue your time with supportive family and friends.

 Where To Continue Your Education

 Whether the time is now or shortly down the road, you should start researching and planning.
-If you need to complete your GED, contact your local high school and they can point you in the right direction for information.
-If you are going to college or receiving vocational training, consider the following to determine which program is the best fit for you.
+If you need to complete your GED, contact your local high school so they can point you in the right direction for information.
+When considering going to college or receiving vocational training, think about the following to determine which program is the best fit for you.

 - What degree do you want to get?

-- Do you need part-time, evening, weekend classes or can you go full-time?
+- Are part-time, evening, and weekend classes what you need or can you go full-time?

 - Do you have current credits that can transfer to another school or is it best to stay in the same school?